sindresorhus/electron-store/readme.md

 Electron doesn't have a built-in way to persist user preferences and other data.
 This module handles that for you, so you can focus on building your app.
 The data is saved in a JSON file named config.json in [`app.getPath('userData')`](https://electronjs.org/docs/api/app#appgetpathname).

 You can use this module directly in both the main and renderer process.
-For use in the renderer process, you need to create a `new Store()` in the main process, or call `Store.initRenderer()` in the main process first.
-This is due to the [security issues](https://github.com/electron/electron/issues/21408) of the `remote` module in Electron.
+For use in the renderer process only, you need to call `Store.initRenderer()` in the main process, or create a new Store instance (`new Store()`) in the main process.

 ## Install